dfelinto/satchless/doc/cart.rst

 .. class:: CartLine
    :noindex:

    A single line in a shopping cart.
-Describes a product, its quantity and (optinal) data.
+Describes a product, its quantity and (optional) data.
 Attributes: :attr:`product`, :attr:`quantity`, :attr:`data`.

    Suitable for pickling.